- Faith and Worship

 "Now God has willed that the Blessed Virgin Mary should be exempted from this general rule.
 She, by an entirely unique privilege, completely overcame sin by her immaculate conception, and as a result she was not subject to the law of remaining in the corruption of the grave, and she did not have to wait until the end of time for the redemption of her body."
 (Nos.
 4-5)

 For Your Marriage, an initiative of the U.S. Conference of Catholic Bishops, summed up the joy Mary's assumption holds for us.
 "Her entry into heaven prefigures our own hope of experiencing the same eternal life."
 This event reveals not only the love God has for his children, but also the realization of what he intended before death entered the world.
 Mary was able to "experience the immediate perfect union with her Son in heaven, never knowing, tasting or suffering from bodily corruption or decay (due to death) in any way," explains Mark Hart, of Life Teen International.

 "How marvelous is it to know that this is precisely what awaits us," proclaims Nicholas LaBanca for Ascension Press.
 "When we reflect on this reality, we should be filled with joy.
 This is why in many classical church buildings, particularly in the Eastern churches, you may notice that the Assumption is depicted at the building’s exit, on the western wall.
 This is so that we are constantly reminded to think of our earthly life’s end in light of Mary’s assumption, offering ourselves to be enveloped in our Lord’s loving embrace."

-For more information, see these resources: Celebrate the Solemnity of the Assumption with Kids, Understanding and Celebrating the Feast of the Assumption or Pope asks for Mary’s intercession to overcome pandemic.
+For more information, see these resources: Celebrate the Solemnity of the Assumption with Kids or Understanding and Celebrating the Feast of the Assumption.